Rahul-Birwadkar/handwritten-digit-classification/README.md

 ## Dataset

 The MNIST dataset is used, which contains 28x28 grayscale images of handwritten digits.

 - **Training Data:** 60,000 examples
 - **Testing Data:** 10,000 examples
+- **Download Link (MNIST in CSV format):** [MNIST Dataset in CSV](https://pjreddie.com/projects/mnist-in-csv/)